An excerpt from the new book Game Changer: How to be 10x in the Talent Economy

 Customization is the new normal.

-A-Plan Coaching, an optimized, scalable coaching start-up we advise and participate in, has a rule that we love.
-When it provides coaching services to a company’s employees, they require that the company set a maximum of 60 percent of the employee’s goals, while the remaining 40 percent have to be personally identified by the employee themself.
+a)plan coaching, an optimized, scalable coaching start-up we advise and participate in, has a rule that we love. a)plan provides coaching for managers and employees at a wide range of companies.
+They require that the company set a maximum of 60 percent of the employee’s goals, while the remaining 40 percent have to be personally identified by the employee themself.
 In order to optimize your workers’ work life, you’ve got to give them the opportunity to optimize their whole life.

 It’s a level of respect that turns the very concept of boss on its head.
 Your destiny is in your hands, and your buy-in is mandatory.
 We like this thinking so much that we adopted a version of it, and now, at our own weekly company goal-setting meetings, we ask our employees to set three personal goals for every six professional ones.